What You Need to Know About Cacao Genetics

 Genetically modified cacao is being pushed by “big chocolate.”
 Much of industrial cacao is grown in highly unsustainable ways in West Africa, largely in Ivory Coast and Ghana.
 Increasingly, these small holder farmers are facing more impacts from global warming.
 Big chocolate producers are increasingly making noise to make the public fearful of the impacts of global warming on the chocolate supply chain.
 They are manipulating this fear to push support for genetically modified cacao crops that will be climate change resistant.
 As genetic engineering in other crops such as corn have shown us, this is terribly dangerous to biodiversity.
 The true way to make cacao crops climate resilient is to plant cacao in regenerative polyculture systems, to empower local farming communities, and to shift the market to focus more on the quality of the cacao than on the volume of output.

-If public awareness pushed for direct trade supply chains that prioritized ecosystem conservation, cacao pricing that reflected quality, and a ban on genetically engineered cacao, we would be doing the best thing we could for the cacao tree as a species, and for our planet’s biodiversity and resilience in general.
+If public awareness pushed for direct trade supply chains that prioritized ecosystem conservation, cacao pricing that reflected quality, and a ban on genetically engineered cacao, we as chocolate lovers would be doing the best thing we could for the cacao tree as a species, and for our planet’s biodiversity and resilience more broadly.